ncexs/ncexs-junkcleaner/README.md

 # 🧰 ncexs Toolkit

 ✨ Welcome to the new era!
-Previously known as `ncexs Junk Cleaner`, this latest version has been rebranded and supercharged into `ncexs Toolkit` with more powerful and modular tools.
+Previously known as `ncexs Junk Cleaner`, this latest version has been rebranded into `ncexs Toolkit` with more powerful and modular tools.
 Say goodbye to old `.bat` scripts and hello to a sleek `PowerShell`-based utility suite.

 🧼 Optimize and clean your Windows system in "one click" — no bloat, no drama.